Over 30 years of service in law enforcement and military

 Sheriff Troy Nehls has dedicated his life to service, something his father, a Korean War veteran and Distinguished Service Cross recipient, taught him from a young age.
 At 19, Troy enlisted in the U.S. Army reserve where he served the next 21 years.
 He led troops into combat and managed multi-million projects on deployments in Bosnia, Iraq, and Afghanistan.
 He retired from the Army with the rank of Major and as the recipient of two Bronze Star medals.
 Back home, Troy continued his service through law enforcement.

 In 1994, Troy began his law enforcement service with Fort Bend ISD.
 He has spent the two decades since serving Fort Bend County in various law enforcement roles.
-He served two-terms as a Constable in Ft.
+From 2004 to 2012, he served two terms as the elected Constable for Ft.
 Bend County Pct.
-4 and, in 2012, was elected Fort Bend County Sheriff.
-He won re-election as Sheriff in 2016 and will complete his second four-year term in 2020.
+4. After two successful terms as Constable, Troy was elected as Fort Bend County Sheriff in 2012.
+He won re-election as Sheriff in 2016 and will complete his second four-year term in December 2020.

 Troy comes from a long line of law enforcement family members with his father and two brothers also serving.
 His twin brother, Trever, holds the same Fort Bend County Constable position Troy once held.